kundan9572/kundan9572/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to learn the new things which are required for the Full Stack Development
 - 🥅 2020 Goals: Try more and more projects in full stack development
-- ⚡ Fun fact: I love to ride bike and playing cricket, Listening music.
+- ⚡ Fun fact: I love to ride bike and play cricket, Listening music.

 <!--